mlissner/lxml-xpath-tester/readme.md

 Then just clone this repository somewhere, and use Django's server to run it.

-    mkdir xpath-tester
+    mkdir xpathtester
-    cd xpath-tester
+    cd xpathtester
     hg clone https://bitbucket.org/mlissner/lxml-xpath-tester .
     ./manage.py runserver

 That'll start Django's server.
-From there, just go to localhost:8000 in your browser, and you'll be off and running.
+From there, just go to [localhost:8000][2] in your browser, and you'll be off and running.